Smarter-revolution/Smarter-Revolution-Site/content/blog/product-demo-videos-that-close-deals.md

 If your demos aren't moving deals forward, the gap probably isn't production quality.
 It's strategy.

 We help companies build video capabilities that actually support how their buyers decide.
 That includes demos, but it extends to training, enablement, and every other place video can drive business results.
+The key is understanding when video is the right solution—which is why [diagnosing performance gaps before creating training videos](/blog/why-training-videos-arent-changing-behavior) matters just as much for demos as it does for training.

 **Let's figure out where your video strategy is leaving money on the table.**